MaryjudithO/Lab-3-Bash-Scripting-Build-a-Reconnaissance-Automation-Tool/README.md

 - Figure 11 - Script Backup and Verification

 ## ⚠️ Authorisation
-This reconnaissance tool was created for educational purposes as part of the ICDFA Cybersecurity & Digital Forensics programme.
-It was tested only against authorised ICDFA lab targets and must not be used against systems without explicit permission.
+This project was created for educational purposes as part of the ICDFA Cybersecurity and Digital Forensics Programme.

+All testing was performed exclusively within an authorised laboratory environment against the designated Metasploitable 2 training target.
+The techniques and tools demonstrated in this repository should only be used on systems for which explicit permission has been granted.

+Unauthorised scanning or testing of systems and networks may violate organisational policies, terms of service, and applicable laws.